FAQs

 • CTRL+F8 – restart grub4dos and reload E2B (similar to rebooting but faster)

-Note that with some notebooks, you may also have to hold down the Fn key at the same time.
-There is usually a BIOS configuration option to disable this ‘feature’.
+Note that with some notebooks BIOSes, you may also have to hold down the ‘Fn’ key, if present on the notebook keyboard, at the same time.
+There is usually a BIOS configuration option to disable this annoying Fn key feature.

 You can configure the MyE2B.cfg configuration file to always load in text mode or 1024×768 mode – see here for more details of ‘themes’.